My first sighting of a Kit Car

 I remember turning to my Dad and saying, “That is so cool, what car is that Dad?”.
 He replied explaining it was a Caterham Super 7 which are based in Caterham near where we lived.
 He then said, “you can build them, they are a kit car where you can assemble them yourself“.

 We then entered into a long conversation about what it would be like to build your own car.
-My Dad was a highly skilled toolmaker and loves all things engineering and the idea of building a car enthused him.
-Dad has always maintained and repaired his own cars and motorbikes and ever since I was tall enough to reach the brake pedal I would help Dad to change the brake fluid by pumping the brake pedal for him.
+My Dad was a highly skilled toolmaker before he retired and loves all things engineering and the idea of building a car enthused him.
+Dad has always maintained and repaired his own cars and motorbikes.
+Ever since I was tall enough to reach the brake pedal I would help Dad to change the brake fluid by pumping the brake pedal for him.
 I probably didn’t realise it at the time, but I shared my Dad’s love for engineering and fixing things from a very young age.

 The idea of one day building my own kit car was born…